Cyber1012/redirect/README.md

-# redirect
+# Eagan's Redirect
-A special redirect service for Eagan.
+This is a special private redirect service for Eagan.